dfrunza/ashp4c/README.md

 ```$ ./run_tests.sh```

 To test the parsing algorithm, edit a P4 source file and introduce an error somewhere.
-The compiler then should be able to detect and report it.
+The compiler should be able to detect and report it.

-For example, this code fragment:
+For example in this code fragment:

 ```
   apply {
     a(8w15,);
   }
 ```
-is throwing this error (note the comma):
+the error is caused by the trailing comma:

 ```
 $ ./ashp4c testdata/action-param1.p4